- Apply to be non-matriculated

 - Minimum Committee Chair Responsibilities

-- Open the defense session by introducing the student and their research topic.
+- Open the Defense by introducing the student and their research topic.

-- Announce any specific rules pertaining to the defense (e.g., hold questions until the end of the presentation).
+- Announce any specific rules of the Defense (e.g., hold questions until the end of the presentation).

 - Defense Timing

-- The student’s oral presentation of their research generally lasts 45 minutes.
+- The student’s oral presentation of their research generally lasts about 45 minutes.

 - After the oral presentation, a public discussion period is held, generally lasting 15 minutes.